wso2-extensions/siddhi-execution-env/docs/api/latest.md

 select env:getUserAgentProperty(userAgent, "browser") as functionOutput insert into OutputStream;
 ```
-<p style="word-wrap: break-word">This query returns browser name of the userAgent from UserAgentStream as <code>functionOutput</code> to the OutputStream</p>
+<p style="word-wrap: break-word">This query returns the browser name of the 'userAgent' from the 'UserAgentStream' stream as 'functionOutput', and inserts it into the 'OutputStream'stream.</p>

 ### getYAMLProperty *<a target="_blank" href="https://wso2.github.io/siddhi/documentation/siddhi-4.0/#function">(Function)</a>*

-<p style="word-wrap: break-word">This function returns the YAML property requested or the default values specified if such avariable is not available in the deployment.yaml</p>
+<p style="word-wrap: break-word">This function returns the YAML property requested or the default values specified if such avariable is not specified in the 'deployment.yaml'.</p>

 <span id="syntax" class="md-typeset" style="display: block; font-weight: bold;">Syntax</span>
 ```